 Stress plays a major role in food choices and eating habits.
 An article published by Harvard Health states that in times of emotional distress or prolonged stress, cortisol (the stress hormone) is released rapidly, which increases appetite and pushes people to reach for food.
 Additionally, the article also states that individuals often reach for foods that are high in sugar and fat, because these foods “inhibits activity in the parts of the brain that produce and process stress and related emotions.”

-Given the nature of the food most frequently consumed by stress eaters, the physiological consequences of stress eating often includes weight gain and obesity.
+Given the nature of the food most frequently consumed by stress eaters, the physiological consequences of stress eating often include weight gain and obesity.
 A Psychology Today article also attributes the side effects of stress on stress eating and weight gain.
 According to the article, stressed out individuals often sleep less and are less mindful, which causes them to reach for “comfort foods” more often than their relaxed counterparts.
 Additionally, the article states that individuals are more likely to stress eat at night and cites a study by John De Castro, a psychology professor at the University of Texas, which concludes that “food is less satisfying and has less satiety when eaten late at night than during the day, so we are more likely to keep eating” (Greenberg, 2015).

 While stress eating may be confused with binge eating, Daniella Emanuel of CNN differentiates them as: “Binge eating is when someone quickly eats an abnormally large amount of food in a short amount of time and feels out of control while doing it, such as downing an entire package of Oreos in a half-hour and then feeling guilty.
 Stress eating may be impulsive, but it’s not always followed by guilt.”